retaildevcrews/ngsa/IaC/AKS/README.md

 ### DNS Setup

-Assuming that you have a DNS service instantiated, create a A record to point your domain to your AKS cluster's IP `INGRESS_PIP`.
+Assuming that you have a domain name, and permissions to update DNS records for your domain, create an A record to point your domain to `INGRESS_PIP`.

 For example, in Azure: